-Where any of the words "supply", "procure", "provide", "provision of", "furnish (material)", are used in the description of a pay item, it shall mean the supply and delivery to the point of use of all materials of any kind required for the work covered by the particular pay item, including all tax, purchase costs, claims, damages, royalties and transport costs involved, but excluding overhaul.
-In the case of borrow materials, stone and sand, it shall also include all negotiations with the Owners concerned, excavating, producing, preparing, processing, testing, hauling and delivering the material to the point of use; the construction, repair, maintenance and making good after completion of all access roads, and all work required in opening, using and finishing off borrow pits unless covered by other pay items in the Bill of Quantities.
+Where any of the words "supply", "procure", "provide", "provision of", "furnish (material)", are used in the description of a pay item, it shall mean the supply and delivery to the point of use of all materials of any kind required for the work covered by the particular pay item, including all tax, purchase costs, claims, damages, royalties and transport costs involved.
+In the case of borrow materials, gravel, clay, rock, aggregate, stone, sand and black soil, the Contractor is deemed to have identified and ascertained sources of suitable quality material to meet technical specification within a radius of 120km from the site for the works, and the pay items shall also include all negotiations with the Owners concerned, excavating, producing, preparing, processing, testing, hauling and delivering the material to the point of use; the construction, repair, maintenance and making good after completion of all access roads, and all work required in opening, using and finishing off borrow pits unless covered by other pay items in the Bill of Quantities.